Notary Public License & Certification

-Business licenses and permits protect your customers and show them your business meets federal and state regulations.
-CorpNet can research and process a notary public license for you, which helps you avoid penalties and keep your business in compliance.
+CorpNet can research and process a notary license for you, which helps you legally perform notary services in your state, avoid penalties, and keep your business in compliance.

 Navigating Licensure Can Be Tricky

 Let CorpNet take care of the research and paperwork for you.

 A notary has a simple, but important job.
 A notary manages signers of important documents and screens them to validate they are who they say they are.
 A notary may also validate that the signer is willingly signing the documents, is without duress or intimidation, and is fully aware of the contents of the document or transaction.

 Becoming an independent notary public allows you an opportunity to have a part-time or full-time job, but work the hours that fit within your lifestyle and family life.
 It is the perfect freelancing gig that can accommodate a host of lifestyles.

 Alternatively, if you plan to start a business in finance, law, or real estate, obtaining your notary public license will allow you to legally administer oaths and affirmations; take affidavits and depositions; accept and certify proof of deeds, mortgages, and powers of attorney; and demand payment of foreign and inland bills of exchange, promissory notes, and obligations in writing.
 Adding the notary function to your existing business lets you add an additional stream of income to it and display a sign indicating that you offer notary services.